legend-of-bugs/timestamp/README.md

 - pip install -r requirements.txt

 # Usage
+- python3 timestamp.py -u USERNAME1 -s SECONDS
-- python3 timestamp.py -u USERNAME -s SECONDS
+- python3 timestamp.py -u USERNAME1,USERNAME2 -s SECONDS
-  - USERNAME = your username or email
+  - USERNAME = your username or email (You can enter multiple usernames with `,` separator)
   - SECONDS = The amount of seconds you want the tool to create a hash for you based on the timestamp

 # Change Pattern